juxor/afaq/markdown/secH3.md

 proletariat."_ [**Collected Works**, vol. 47, p.
 74]

-Interestingly, in the second outline of the **Civil War in France**, Marx used words almost identical to Engels latter explanation:
+Interestingly, in the second outline of the **Civil War in France**, Marx used words almost identical to Engels later explanation:

 > _"But the proletariat cannot, as the ruling classes and their different rival fractions have done in the successive hours of their triumph, simply lay